newfies-dialer/newfies-dialer/docs/source/getting-started.rst

-    * **Subscription Reminders and Renewals**: Where a company sells an annual subscription for a product or service, Newfies-Dialer can be configured to dial the customer, remind them that the subscription is due. a
+    * **Subscription Reminders and Renewals**: Where a company sells an annual subscription for a product or service, Newfies-Dialer can be configured to dial the customer, remind them that the subscription is due.

 .. _features: